Titanium Dioxide – Pigment Chemistry

 Photocatalytic Degradation of Methylene Blue Using TiO2 Impregnated Diatomites

-and a couple of papers for whomever wants to read them:
+…And a couple of papers for whoever wants to read them:

 Titanium Dioxide white paper from DuPont

-If you are wishing to skip the additional reading, here are some bullet points about the safety concerns with TiO2:
+If you wish to skip the additional reading, here are some bullet points about the safety concerns with TiO2:

 - TiO2 is classified as a type 2B carcinogen (possibly carcinogenic) and has been flagged by the French government as genotoxic, limiting its use in most things commercially available.

-- How the particles are dispersed affect the efficacy of the product, but can also affect the health consequences when particle sizes are taken into account.
+- How the particles are dispersed affects the product’s efficacy but can also affect the health consequences when particle sizes are taken into account.

-- TiO2 is great at breaking down organic substances, especially those that degrade quickly when interacting with UV light.
+- TiO2 is excellent at breaking down organic substances, especially those that degrade quickly when interacting with UV light.
 This possibly becomes a problem when organic pigments are used in tattooing.

-- Damage to cells DNA is almost always ubiquitous when TiO2 is introduced to a system, tissue, or organ (apart from the epidermis), yet more studies need to be done to fully understand the health consequences of things like sunscreen and cosmetics.
+- Damage to a cell’s DNA is almost always ubiquitous when TiO2 is introduced to a system, tissue, or organ (apart from the epidermis).
+Yet, more studies need to be done to fully understand the health consequences of things like sunscreen and cosmetics.

-- TiO2 is a know irritant and using it has been shown to increase the chances of various skin ailments, like contact dermatitis.
+- TiO2 is a known irritant and using it has been shown to increase the chances of various skin ailments, like contact dermatitis.

 - TiO2 can find its way into a body when introduced below the stratum basal.

-I think that we can assume TiO2 is safe in the short term when used in tattoo pigments.
+We can assume TiO2 is safe in the short term when used in tattoo pigments.
 My main worry is that pigments mixed with TiO2 will degrade faster than those that do not contain them.
-This worry becomes even greater when I think about the potential health consequences of degrading organic pigments which the JRC Reports as a possible mega-negative.
+This worry becomes even more significant when I think about the potential health consequences of degrading organic pigments, which the JRC Reports as a possible mega-negative.

-A few arguments I can make against the possible negative effects, or those effects which we see in-vitro that may not occur in-vivo would be:
+A few arguments I can make against the possible adverse effects, or those effects which we see in-vitro that may not occur in-vivo, would be:

-- We cannot assume the same health consequences from pigments that are inhaled, when compared to what is injected in the skin.
+- We cannot assume the same health consequences from inhaled pigments compared to what is injected into the skin.

-- The long term consequences of organic pigments and products like TiO2 cannot be tested in the laboratory due to ethical concerns – so right now the world is undergoing the largest clinical trial ever.
-If the results turn out that most who receive tattoos experience no negative effects, the worry will have been for nothing (I hope)
+- The long-term consequences of organic pigments and products like TiO2 cannot be tested in the laboratory due to ethical concerns.
+If the results turn out that most who receive tattoos experience no adverse effects, the worry will have been for nothing (I hope)

-- Pathways that are known to degrade pigments may be mitigated by the skins ability to produce melanin.
-If melanin producing cells in the body are able to decrease the potential health consequences of tattoo pigments, only those who are most susceptible to the effects of light (those very light toned) should avoid getting a tattoo.
+- Pathways known to degrade pigments may be mitigated by the skin’s ability to produce melanin.
+If melanin-producing cells in the body can decrease the potential health consequences of tattoo pigments, only those most susceptible to the effects of light (those very light-toned) should avoid getting a tattoo.

-- TiO2 being used in its normalized-scale-particle-size (not nanoparticle sized) seems to be safer (case less immediate health consequences) than those of the nanoparticle sizes.
+- TiO2 being used in its normalized-scale-particle size (not nanoparticle sized) seems safer (cause less immediate health consequences) than nanoparticle sizes.
 If this is consistent, the nanoparticle dispersed pigments should be avoided.

-That is about all I can think of today so if anyone has something to add or wants to toss another article my way, feel free to reach out via email – [email protected].
+That is about all I can think of today, so if anyone has something to add or wants to toss another article my way, feel free to reach out via email.